FabienArcellier/qbind/README.md

 ### Trigger the callbacks for every invalidation

-By default, `cached-query` only returns the result of the last invalidation when several successive invalidations have been executed.
+By default, `qbind` only returns the result of the last invalidation when several successive invalidations have been executed.
 This behavior limits clipping by recovering incomplete data.

 If you need to call the callbacks for all invalidations, use the `postponeInvalidation: false` option.